-The Department of Labor (DOL) recently released its 2020 inflation-adjusted civil monetary penalties that may be assessed on employers for violations of a wide range of federal laws, including:
+The Department of Labor (DOL) has released its 2021 inflation-adjusted civil monetary penalties that may be assessed on employers for violations of a wide range of federal laws, including:

 - The Fair Labor Standards Act (FLSA);

 - The Employee Retirement Income Security Act (ERISA);

 - The Family and Medical Leave Act (FMLA); and